Jungledisk/jungledocs/src/005_SettingUpJD.rst

   sudo apt-get install indicator-systemtray-unity

-Log out of the current session and login again.
-When you install Jungle Disk, the system tray should now show up.
+Install Jungle Disk, then log back out, and login again.
+The system tray will then show up.

 **Via GUI**